 - Your revenue recovery service will take over all the tedious aspects of collecting: sending formal demand letters and follow up emails, making phone calls, investigating the delinquent client, skip tracing, credit checks, asset verification, and more.
 And if you ever need to sue, the collection agency will have already gathered the evidence you need.

 - Revenue recovery services are familiar with the differences between various types of business, such as LLCs and corporations.
-Your collection agency analyze how and whether any stakeholders in the delinquent company can be held liable for the company’s debts.
+Your collection agency analyzes how and whether any stakeholders in the delinquent company can be held liable for the company’s debts.
 While that may be a distasteful approach, it can be used as leverage.

 - Last but not least, a collection agency will have an interest in making sure you get your money back as soon as possible.
 While an attorney may require advance payments of legal fees and court costs, a collection agency receives a percentage of the debt owed to you.
 This means that the sooner they recover, the sooner they get their money.